dtkalla/dtkalla/README.md

 ### Introduction

 - 👀 I’m interested in an on-site software engineering position with opportunities for growth.
-- 📖 I’m currently studying data structures and algorithms.
+- ⚕️ I’m currently working on a mobile version of [Disease Tracker](https://dtkalla.github.io/Disease-Tracker/) using TypeScript and React.
 - 📫 How to reach me: email me at dkalla@marlboro.edu or message me on [LinkedIn](www.linkedin.com/in/daniel-kalla).
 - 🍎 Background: before I started software engineering, I worked as a math and foreign language teacher.
 I'm fluent in Spanish and French!
 - 💔 I have half a heart, but I still enjoy hiking!
 In 2019, I completed the [Camino de Santiago](https://www.responsiblevacation.com/ImagesClient/dtg-nc9430-caminoDeSantiago-FrenchWay-route-map.jpg), a 500-mile hike through Northern Spain.